William E. Holyoke

 William Edward Holyoke (March 13, 1868 – April 3, 1934) was an American sailor serving in the United States Navy during the Boxer Rebellion who received the Medal of Honor for bravery.

 Biography

 Holyoke was born March 13, 1868, in Groveton, New Hampshire, and after entering the navy he was sent as a Boatswain's Mate First Class to China to fight in the Boxer Rebellion.

-He died April 3, 1934, and is buried in Charles Evans Cemetery in Reading, Pennsylvania.
-His grave can be found in section 67A, row 4, grave 41.